Point Linguist Model: Segment Any Object via Bridged Large 3D-Language Model: Experiments

 \subsection{Ablation Study}

-After extensively demonstrating our superiority across various tasks, we conduct comprehensive ablation studies to validate the rationality of the OcDR and our design choices.
+After extensively demonstrating our superiority across various tasks, we conduct comprehensive ablation studies to validate the rationality of our design choices for the OcDR and GRD.
 We select the challenging MultiRefer3D and ScanRefer benchmarks as our ablation baselines.